 - Multi-purpose uses – Of course large-scale immersive environment are great for VR design reviews, but their use cases extend well beyond just that.
 Immersive environments aren’t only a 3D display.
 They can be used in 2D mode as a board room or conference room for impressive presentations and collaborative discussions.
 The system can be used for sales, in 2D/3D or a briefing center capacity with visiting clients.
 Utilizing the space for applications beyond VR offsets the technology cost by sharing with more users.

 - Extensive collaboration – Most projects come to life amongst a collaborative team.
 Large-scale immersive environments enable a team of researchers, designers, engineers, manufacturers, and marketers to all view and collaborate on concepts, design modifications, and changes simultaneously, and in real-time.
 Incorporating VR into organizational workflows reduces the need for physical prototypes, increasing productivity, reducing design flaws, limiting recalls, and reducing overall costs.
 In research applications, new scenarios and variations can be presented and reviewed for new insights.

-Making the leap from VR using HMDs to large-scale immersive environment does involve some informed planning along with investment.
+Making the leap from VR using HMDs to a large-scale immersive environment does involve some informed planning along with investment.
 This isn’t a decision that should be taken lightly, but partnering with an experienced technology integrator can reduce risks and increase your organization’s ROI.
 An integrator’s job is to align solutions with an enterprise’s specific goals and use-cases, not just sell the technology they have available.
 Here are some items to consider when you’re ready to expand your VR capabilities.

 Large-Scale Immersive Environment Considerations